melezhik/jam/README.md

     ./jam.rb -p ./hello-world-example

-Okay, I had it almost right, but I "forget" about some tiny configuration file for jam glue may do things correctly. cat ./hello-world-example/jam.json
+Okay, I had it almost right, but I "forget" about some tiny configuration file for jam may glue things correctly.
+This is jam json file. cat ./hello-world-example/jam.json

     {
         "stack" : "hello-world-example-stack",